 Universities need to move interdisciplinary professional associations to the next stepInter- and transdisciplinary teaching is going beyond communities of practice – but it’s still too small to compete with discipline-based professional associations.
 Here are the questions we should be asking to move forwardGabriele BammerAustralian National University

-Four things to consider to create a safe and inspiring interdisciplinary learning environment With interdisciplinary teaching, we need to focus on the ‘how’ as well as the ‘what’.
-Focus on these four elements of your course design to create a space where integration and interdisciplinarity can flourishJessica OudenampsenUtrecht University
+Four things to consider to create a safe and inspiring interdisciplinary learning environment With interdisciplinary teaching, we need to look at ‘how’ as well as ‘what’.
+Focus on these four elements of course design to create a space where integration and interdisciplinarity can flourishJessica OudenampsenUtrecht University

 Can you teach interdisciplinarity in 10 weeks?Interdisciplinarity is an ambitious and rewarding research process, but how realistic can we be in a 10-week module?
 Here is how to frame the task, structure the process and balance workloadsSimon ScottUniversity of Birmingham